polgoide/docs/docs/create_grant.md

 - Underlying share class: the share class to which the ESOP will be issued, usually Common.

 ## How to retrieve Pools
+Retrieve all existing Plans for that company using this [Endpoint](https://www.capboard.io/api/docs#/pools/get_api_pools).

 # Plans
 ## How to create a Plan